ButterwellBooks/butterwellbooks.github.io/drafts/Tower-of-Nor.md

 [A beat]

+[A pause betwixt]

-*Here* is the **Naught**.
+*There* is the **Naught**.

-[A sigh, and then two... and then the last few]
+[A sigh, and then two... thus begins the last few]

-As you forsake All of your *feeling*...
+As you forsake All your *feeling*...
-*Then what feels for You*?
+*What then feels for You*?

 ---

-Could you then better feel these currents of air,
+Could you then best be felt by these currents of air,
-and the ripples through rock beneath your old bones?
+Embraced by ripples of rock 'neath your bones?

-Might you too tune those low, and go so much further below, At one with the very most Ancient of Stones?
+Might you too shun those off, and fall much further below, At Whence with the very most Ancient of Stones?

-Dig you down for your own beating heart.
+Dig you now down for your own beating heart --
-I had you the spade and the lamp.
+Here, I have made you the spade and the lamp.

-The gravity grabs you and hurries your pace -
+Our gravity grabs us and hurries our pace -
-You haven't much longer in this cavernous place.
+We haven't much longer in this cavernous Space.

+[ ... ]

 You drop down to the chamber of magmatic blood
 Beats your heart like the Earth from whence it arose